 The ATO says

-You can claim a deduction for work-related car expenses if you use your own car in the course of performing your job as an employee, for example, to:
+You can claim a deduction for work-related car expenses, including car insurance, in limited circumstances.
+These may include where you are using your own car to earn income (such as operating ride-sharing services) or in the course of performing your job as an employee (such as travelling between workplaces).

 1. Cents per kilometre